Carpet Chameleon Care Page

 Enclosure Size Requirements

 Carpet chameleons should be housed in an enclosure that is no smaller than 18″L x 18″W x 24″H. This is the bare minimum, calculated according to the reptile’s average size and activity patterns.
-While 24″ is the minimum height, length is also extremely important for carpet chameleons, which is why we recommend a 24″x24″x24″ cube as a more ideal minimum, though this is not widely sold as a standard size.
+While 24″ is the minimum height, length is also extremely important for carpet chameleons, which is why we recommend a 24″x24″x24″ cube as a more ideal minimum.

 However, if you can provide an enclosure with more floor and vertical space, do it!
 Housing your chameleon in a larger enclosure allows for a broader temperature gradient and encourages them to be more active and demonstrate more natural behaviors.